 The Trust strives to provide a safe learning environment for all students.
-All members of staff (and anyone whom the headteacher has given the responsibility to be in charge or in control of the students) are lawfully permitted to use reasonable force to prevent students committing an offence, injuring themselves or others, damaging property as well as maintaining good order and discipline in school or among pupils.
-Staff will follow the DfE guidance on the use of reasonable force in schools.
+As outlined in the DfE guidance 'Use of reasonable force in schools', all members of staff (and anyone whom the headteacher has given the responsibility to be in charge or in control of the students) are lawfully permitted to use reasonable force to prevent students committing an offence, injuring themselves or others, damaging property as well as maintaining good order and discipline in school or among students.
 Staff will take into account medical needs, mental health needs, SEND and other vulnerabilities when considering whether to use reasonable force.
 All incidents where reasonable force has been used should be recorded on the school's safeguarding information system and a summary entered into an online log, which is kept and maintained by the headteacher.